Seteco/Somorrostro/Home.md

 **netdata** tries to visualize the truth of **now**, in its **greatest detail**, with detail comparable to the console tools!

-So, netdata is: **non disruptive, real-time performance monitoring and visualization, in the greatest possible detail**.

 ---

 ## How it works?

 You run a daemon on your linux: `netdata`.
 This daemon is written in C and is extremely lightweight.
-With less than 1% CPU utilization of a single core (for the netdata core, plugins may use more), you get hundreds of charts and thousands of metrics, **all collected and visualized per second**.
+With less than *1% CPU utilization of a single core* (for the netdata core, plugins may use more), you get hundreds of charts and thousands of metrics, **all collected and visualized per second**.

 **netdata**: